Indonesia wants to use G20 presidency to help COVID rebound - ExBulletin

 Indonesia wants to use G20 presidency to help COVID rebound

-The Indonesian leader said on Thursday that his country, which holds the presidency of the Group of 20 largest economies this year, seeks to strengthen global partnership and inclusiveness to foster economic recovery amid an upsurge in the COVID-19 pandemic.
-19.
+JAKARTA, Indonesia (AP) Indonesia’s leader said Thursday that his country, which this year holds the presidency of the Group of 20 largest economies, wants to strengthen global partnership and inclusiveness to foster economic recovery amid a surge in the COVID-19 pandemic.

-In an online address to the World Economic Forum, Indonesian President Joko Widodo pledged to make the G-20 Presidency an important part of the response, with a focus on inclusive healthcare, digital transformation and the transition to sustainable energy.
+In an online address to the World Economic Forum, Indonesian President Joko Widodo pledged to make the G-20 Presidency an important part of the response, with a focus on inclusive healthcare, digital transformation and sustainable energy transition.

-He called on world economic leaders to cooperate on trade, industrialization and technology to help recover from the pandemic.

-I will intensify interactions with global economic actors during the Indonesian presidency, Widodo said, I really hope that economic actors all of you have thoughts, concrete offers, which can be submitted to be part of the concrete achievements of the summit of the G20.

 Sources